AEFeinstein/Super-2024-Swadge-FW/docs/soko/soko_levels.md

 All Entity data is stored between bytes 200 and 255.

 ### Compression
-After the file is created, it gets compressed/
+After the file is created, it gets compressed.

-> NOTE: this isn't implemented yet.
-5/6/2024 - Hunter

-The compression scheme is the 'SKB_COMPRESS' byte, followed by some number of times to repeat the previous byte minus 1.
+The compression scheme is one of the compressing byte, then the 'SKB_COMPRESS' byte, followed by some number of times to repeat that previous byte.

-"Floor, Floor, Floor" could become "Floor, Compress, 1".
+"Floor, Floor, Floor" could become "Floor, Compress, 2".
-"Wall, Wall, Wall, Wall, Wall, Wall, Wall, Wall" would become "Wall, Compress, 6"
+"Wall, Wall, Wall, Wall, Wall, Wall, Wall, Wall" would become "Wall, Compress, 7"

 Because the data is stores in horizontal rows, this only compresses contiguous horizontal sections of tiles, including when "word wrapped".
-Regardless, it shouldn't hurt.
+Regardless, it won't hurt. *Getting around 73% ratio on 5/13/24.
+Mostly in overworld.*

 #### Entity Binary Encoding Schemes
 *START = 'SKB_OBJSTART', END = 'SKB_OBJEND', and 'SKB_' prefix ignored.*